nol13/fuzzball.js/README.md

 var fuzz = require('fuzzball');
 </script>
 ```
 You can use the file __fuzzball_lite_browser.min.js__ instead if you don't need the partial ratios.
-This version is optimized for a smaller file size (20kB vs. 80kB) but doesn't include the partial ratios which require difflib.
+This version is optimized for a smaller file size (27kB, 8kB compressed) but doesn't include the partial ratios which require difflib.

 # Usage